Dantekk/Image-Captioning/README.md

 # Save training files directory
 SAVE_DIR = "save_train_dir/"
 ```
-I have training model on full dataset (68363 train images and 33432 valid images) but you can train the model on a smaller number of images by changing the NUM_TRAIN_IMG / NUM_VALID_IMG parameters to reduce the training time and hardware resources required.
+I have training model on full train set (68363 train images) and 20000 valid images but you can train the model on a smaller number of images by changing the NUM_TRAIN_IMG / NUM_VALID_IMG parameters to reduce the training time and hardware resources required.

 ### Data augmention
 I applied data augmentation on the training set during the training to reduce the generalization error, with this transformations (this code is write in `dataset.py`) :